The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history: Application: systematic variations of and the effect on the mass distribution of merging BBHs

+On the other hand, \texttt{Chr21\_highZ} assumes the star formation–galaxy mass relation does not flatten towards higher galaxy masses, a galaxy stellar mass function where the slope for the low-mass end is constant over redshift, and a local galaxy mass-metallicity relation following \cite{KobulnickyKewley2004}.
+Lastly, this model adopts the starburst prescription from \cite{Boco+2021}, which produces results that are similar to models without starburst galaxies.

+For every variation of our model, we inspect both the full \SFRDzZ and slices at redshifts $z = 0, 0.5, 3.0$ and $6$ by eye.
+At each slice we compare our model variation to \texttt{Chr21\_lowZ} and \texttt{Chr21\_highZ}, and ensure that none of our variations significantly exceeds these extremes in \SFRDzZ.
+This also serves as a sanity check for the overall star-formation rate density.

-Lastly, we consider two variations of the overall star-formation rate density, \SFRDz, where we keep the metallicity distribution \dpdZ fixed, but vary all four \SFRDz parameters at once (right two columns of Table \ref{tab: fit params}).
+We also consider two variations of the overall star-formation rate density, \SFRDz, where we keep the metallicity distribution \dpdZ fixed, but vary all four \SFRDz parameters at once (right two columns of Table \ref{tab: fit params}, and bottom of Table \ref{tab: fit variations}).
 We use Figure 11 from \cite{Chruslinska+2021} to determine approximate upper and lower bounds to the overall star-formation rate density.
 We choose \cite{Madau+2017} as an approximation of the lower limit.
-For the upper limit, we use the upper edge for the \texttt{SB: B18/C17} model variations with a non-evolving low-mass end of the galaxy stellar mass function \citep[table B1 from][also shown as thick brown line in their Fig. 11]{Chruslinska+2021}.
-To approximate these models, we fit equation \ref{eq: sfr1} by eye to the broken power law description for the \texttt{SB: B18/C17} model variations as presented in appendix B1 from \cite{Chruslinska+2021}.
+For the upper limit, we use the upper edge of models that adopt starbursts following \cite{Bisigello+2018} and \cite{Caputi+2017} (\texttt{SB: B18/C17}), combined with a non-evolving low-mass end of the galaxy stellar mass function \citep[shown as a thick brown line in Fig. 11 of ][and described in their table B1]{Chruslinska+2021}.
+To approximate these models, we fit equation \ref{eq: sfr1} by eye to the broken power law description of this model as presented in appendix B1 of \cite{Chruslinska+2021}.
 We show all \SFRDz variations in Figure~\ref{fig: SFR(z)}. \\